Just because you don't have a gym close by doesn't mean you can't workout during your semester abroad.

-After you train for your 5K it also has training for a 10K so you can keep going with your newfound love for running.
+After you train for your 5K it also has training for a 10K so you can keep going with your newfound love for running — all for free!

-Youtube videos can be some of the best ways to workout because you can watch others and get recommendations for specific workouts.
-Here are some of the best Youtube Channels with easy to follow instructors who will get you pumped!
-And, Youtube is free so this is an awesome option to save money.
+We love Youtube videos because you can watch others and get recommendations for specific workouts.
+Here are some of the best Youtube Channels with easy to follow instructors who will get you pumped:

 Blogilates is the perfect channel to follow if you want to add good variety to your workouts.
 You can find great instructions on how to work very specific parts of your body, as well as full body workouts, cardio dance videos, healthy recipes, and fitness tips.
 This is one of the best channels out there if you ask me.

 HASfit has over 1,000 workouts for you to choose from.
 Some do include weights and other gym equipment, but you can easily modify the workout to fit your needs.
 Because there are so many videos you can choose exactly what you are looking for and choose the length of workout that is best for you.

 FitnessBlender is a husband and wife team with awesome workouts and tons of them (enough to last you for a few months, depending on your routine).
 They have a huge variety of videos which means you are sure to find what you're looking for.

 To make things even easier check out their website where you can search their workouts by length, intensity, or targeted areas of your body.